gewgew4/Payments/README.md

 Since this is a PoC, we can assume all clients are already registered and authentication is already managed.

-> Since the external payments processor is not the aim of this PoC, its architecture is very simplified.
+> Bear in mind that the external payments processor is not the aim of this PoC, so its architecture is quite simplified.
 CronJobs are used to check every 10 seconds unconfirmed authorization requests.
 Dapper is used at this project while EF Core is used at the Payments solution

 ## Install instructions for Docker